Parents of RBL Artists:

 When is Rock Band Land?

-Though we have a variety of creative classes and are open 7 days a week, our Video Bing Bing class is on Tuesdays from 4:15 - 6:15.
+Though we have a variety of creative classes and are open 7 days a week, our Video Bing Bing classes are offered Mondays from 3:30-5:30 and on Tuesdays from 4:15 - 6:15.

 Each class meets 5 times per session: